 One of our reasons for traveling to Cuba was to see Cuba's beautiful birds, of course!
-Among many bird species we met the smallest hummingbird in the world, the 2 inch Bee Hummingbird, a bird endemic to Cuba and found no where else.
+Among many bird species we met the smallest hummingbird in the world, the 2 inch Bee Hummingbird, a bird endemic to Cuba.

 Otis Campa was our guide for our visit and walking tour of the Las Terrazas community and its school.
 He teaches children about birds and conservation and about the value of keeping birds in the wild and out of cages.
 We were delighted to present him with activity books both in Spanish and English to use with his students.
 In the photo, below, we are standing in the area where we also saw an endemic Cuban Kite.

 Billie Cantwell, Vickie Henderson, Otis Campa and Otis' son, in Las Terrazas, Cuba.
 Photo by Colin Leonard.

 On our last day in Havana, we presented books to our Cuban guide, Liudmys Ramirez, and bus driver, Alexis Alfonso, pictured here with Vickie Henderson.
 Both Lu and Alexis were with us for the nine days of our tour and made our journey unforgettable.
 Photo by Billie Cantwell.

 A big thank you to Naturalist Journeys